MCBE-Speedrunning/Speedrunning-Rulebook/seed/README.md

 ## Set Seed

 * You must input the world seed manually.
-	- It does not matter if you chose the seed, or randomly smash your keyboard.
+	- It does not matter if you choose the seed, or randomly smash your keyboard.
 Submissions to set seed that do not predefine a seed will be rejected.

 ## Random Seed

 * You must leave the world seed box blank.
 * Viewing the world seed before the end of the run is forbidden.